 During \textbf{Adaptive Planning}, the overarching negotiation goal is decomposed into actionable sub-goals, and a multi-stage negotiation strategy is formulated.
 The planner assesses strategic approaches, such as aggressive opening offers, incremental concessions, and package deals that combine multiple terms.
 In the \textbf{Autonomous Execution }phase, the selected strategy is implemented by the action controller, which exchanges offers with counterparty agents through the Tool Hub.

-\textbf{Real-Time Monitoring }continuously tracks negotiation progress against the planned strategy.
-When counterparty behavior deviates from expected patterns, the monitoring system initiates replanning.
-The workflow concludes with \textbf{Outcome Evaluation}, which assesses the final agreement, updates memory with lessons learned, and generates feedback to inform future negotiations.
+\textbf{Real-Time Monitoring} tracks progress against the planned strategy and initiates replanning when counterparty behavior deviates. \textbf{Outcome Evaluation} assesses the final agreement, updates memory with lessons learned, and generates feedback for future negotiations.